echobind/playbook/source/3-our-code-process.md

 ## Databases
 Postgres is our database of choice.
 Postgres is proven, reliable, and modern.

 We recommend that our clients migrate to Postgres if they use Mongo to store their data.
 We can complete this migration for you.
 In our experience, Mongo is often used to store data in a relational manner, a purpose for which it was not designed.
 As a result, it performs poorly.
 We’ve even seen cases where Mongo has caused our clients to lose data.
 Mongo does not support transactions or rollback features.
-For these reasons, we have instituted a “No Long-term Mongo” policy on all new projects.
+For these reasons, we have instituted a "No Long-term Mongo" policy on all new projects.

 ## Code Quality
 We value code quality.
 Code that is easily readable and cleanly written is easier to maintain and update in the future.